pezy/CppPrimer/ch02/README.md

 int global_int;
 int main()
 {
     int local_int;
     std::string local_str;
 }
 ```

-`global_str` is global variable, so the value is empty string.
+- `global_str` is global variable, so the value is empty string.
-`global_int` is global variable, so the value is zero.
+- `global_int` is global variable, so the value is zero.
-`local_int` is a local variable which is not uninitialized, so it has a undefined value.
+- `local_int` is a local variable which is not uninitialized, so it has a undefined value.
-`local_str` is also a local variable which is not uninitialized, but it has a value that is defined by the class.
+- `local_str` is also a local variable which is not uninitialized, but it has a value that is defined by the class.
 So it is empty string.

-PS: please read P44 in the English version, P40 in Chinese version to get more.
+PS: please read P44 in the English version, P40 in Chinese version to get more information.

-The note: Uninitialized objects of built-in type defined inside a function body have a undefined value.
-Objects of class type that we do not explicitly inititalize have a value that is defined by class.
+> Uninitialized objects of built-in type defined inside a function body have a undefined value.
+Objects of class type that we do not explicitly initialize have a value that is defined by class.

 ##Exercise 2.11
 > Explain whether each of the following is a declaration or a